JeffreyBull76/CI_Project1/README.md

 [Go back](<#features>)
 -----------------------------------------
 * ## Technology
-   * HTML - used for main strucute of site
+   * HTML - used for main structure of site
    * CSS - external stylesheet used to apply visual style, effect and functionality to the html
    * GIThub - used for hosting and editiing the site via a repositry
    * GITpod - used to deploy the site and edit the code via a workspace in chrome